Hit: There’s No Good Excuse For Not Going to Drug or Alcohol Treatment

 7. Sorry I Just Can’t Afford Drug Treatment, Right Now

 The hard truth is most drug addicts and alcoholics can’t afford NOT to go to treatment.
 Drugs are killing fast right now in America and even a 15-minute delay in going to substance abuse treatment could mean life or death.
 Plus, if you have health insurance from providers like Blue Cross Blue Shield, your treatment for drugs and alcohol could be paid in full.
 Blue Cross Blue Shield drug rehab coverage and many others like it have been helping thousands of men and women receive the help they need for a long time.
 If you don’t have health insurance there are many rehabs that offer flexible payment options and scholarships.
 The most important thing is that you make the call to get help.
-Most rehab centers for addiction will do what ever it takes to find a place that can help you recover.
+Most rehab centers for addiction will do whatever it takes to find a place that can help you recover.
 Payment should not be a barrier to getting someone the help they need.
 If one treatment center says no, try a few more, your entire life depends on it.
 Lets put things in perspective.
-When you didn’t have money for drug did you find a way to get high?
+When you didn’t have money for drugs did you find a way to get high?
 You bet you did.
 Rehab will save your life so put half the effort you once spent on trying to get drugs into trying to get sober and you’ll find a rehab to help you live again.
+And stop making excuses for not going to drug or alcohol treatment!

 6. I Don’t Want My Parents Paying for Drug Rehab – They’ve Been Through A Lot